 A popular rumor stated that Ellen DeGeneres turned down the role of Phoebe Buffay.
 DeGeneres denied it in a 2015 Howard Stern interview.
-Her show, These Friends of Mine,' was already on the air when this show premiered.
+Her show, Ellen (1994), was already on the air when this show premiered.

-When Courteney Cox was on The Tonight Show she told Jay Leno this story about filming Friends (1994).
-On set one day, Cox kept reciting a line by Anthony Michael Hall which goes, "Chicks cannot hold their smoke, that's what it is."
-Matthew Perry thought it was from Weird Science (1985) but Cox was adamant it was from The Breakfast Club (1985).
-After asking around among sound men, production staff, etc., they couldn't come up with a definitive answer and they began betting on it, starting at $20 then raising the stakes.
-Perry joked that if he won Cox would have to sleep with him, and if she won he would have to sleep with her.
-When they heard that Judd Nelson (Hall's cast mate in The Breakfast Club) was filming Suddenly Susan (1996) on a nearby stage, they went over and asked him and found out the quote was indeed from The Breakfast Club.
+When Courteney Cox was on The Tonight Show with Jay Leno (1992), she told Jay this story about filming Friends (1994).
+On-set one day, Cox kept reciting a line by Anthony Michael Hall which goes, "Chicks cannot hold their smoke, that's what it is."
+Matthew Perry thought it was from Weird Science (1985), but Cox was adamant it was from The Breakfast Club (1985).
+After asking around among sound men, production staff, et cetera, they couldn't come up with a definitive answer and they began betting on it, starting at twenty dollars then raising the stakes.
+Perry joked that if he won, Cox would have to sleep with him, and if she won he would have to sleep with her.
+When they heard that Judd Nelson (Hall's castmate in The Breakfast Club) was filming Suddenly Susan (1996) on a nearby stage, they went over and asked him and found out the quote was indeed from The Breakfast Club.
 Leno asked Cox what the bet was, to which Cox sneezed and then rang a bell.
 Perry walked out from backstage with a tissue in his hand.
 Cox told Leno that Perry was going to be her man slave for five more months.

-In the first couple of episodes, Chandler and Joey's apartment number was #4 and Monica and Rachel's apartment number was #5.
-However, in the later episodes, they are 19 and 20 respectively because the producers noted that 4 and 5 corresponded to apartments on lower floors while the two apartments were supposed to be higher up the building.
+In the first couple of episodes, Chandler's (Matthew Perry's) and Joey's (Matt LeBlanc's) apartment number was #4, and Monica's (Courteney Cox's) and Rachel's (Jennifer Aniston's) apartment number was #5.
+However, in the later episodes, they are 19 and 20, respectively, because the producers noted that 4 and 5 corresponded to apartments on lower floors, while the two apartments were supposed to be higher up the building.

 When Jennifer Aniston was cast, she was already on the CBS series Muddling Through (1994).
 If her other show was picked up for a second season, this show's episodes with Aniston would need very expensive re-shoots.
-NBC vice president Warren Littlefield wanted to work with Aniston so much that he offered to pay for the re-shoots himself.
-Muddling Through (1994) was canceled, leaving Aniston free to star in this show.
+NBC Vice President Warren Littlefield wanted to work with Aniston so much, that he offered to pay for the re-shoots.
+Muddling Through (1994) was cancelled, leaving Aniston free to star on this show.

-Even though the "Friends" universe did not experience the September 11, 2001, terrorist attack that happened at the World Trade Center, the show expressed support for New York City in several ways.
-On the Doodle Board in Joey's apartment, there were several messages expressing support for the city and the FDNY and several cast members wore FDNY T-shirts.
+Even though the "Friends" universe did not experience the September 11, 2001 terrorist attack that happened at the World Trade Center, the show expressed support for New York City in several ways.
+On the Doodle Board in Joey's (Matt LeBlanc's) apartment, there were several messages expressing support for the city and the FDNY, and several cast members wore FDNY t-shirts.

-Executive producer Marta Kauffman attended Marple Newtown High School in Broomall, PA.
+Executive Producer Marta Kauffman attended Marple Newtown High School in Broomall, Pennsylvania.
 When she was asked to come back and give a speech at graduation, she berated the school system because her teachers told her she wasn't a good writer.
 She wasn't asked back.